Stevie Smith biography

 In the 1960’s she became popular again, appearing frequently at poetry readings with younger poets, among them Michael Horovitz.
 She read her poems for the BBC and made a long playing record.
 She was pleased to be popular with young audiences and took a great deal of care with the performance of her poems, often half singing them.
 In 1962 the first edition of her Selected Poems appeared.
 In 1966 The Collection 'The Frog Prince' was published.
 Her elderly aunt became increasingly disabled, and for the first time in her life Stevie learnt to peel vegetables and run the house.
 She cared for her aunt as she had been cared for until the old lady had a stroke and died in 1968 at the age of ninety six.

 In 1969 another collection of poems, the Best Beast, was published.
 Her sister, who had been a teacher and was also unmarried, had a heart attack in 1963, and although they were not very compatible Stevie spent quite a lot of time with her following Aunt's death.
 In 1970 Stevie became ill, noticing that she was often unable to find words, a terrible thing to happen to a poet, and was found to be suffering from a brain tumour.
 Stevie died in Devon, where her sister lived, in March 1971and was cremated in Torquay crematorium.
-Click here to see her the place where her ashes were scattered.
-Her last collection, Scorpion and other Poems was published posthumously in 1972 and the Collected Poems in 1975.
-This is unfortunately out of print at present in the UK although it is still available in the USA where is is published by New Directions and can be ordered on the American Amazon website.
+Smith's last collection, Scorpion and other Poems was published posthumously in 1972 and the Collected Poems in 1975.
+A new edition: The Collected Poems & Drawings of Stevie Smith was published in hardback by Faber and Faber in 2015, edited and with an introduction by Will May.
 Sources

-To write this short biography I read Stevie Smith, a Critical Biography, by Frances Spalding, published by Faber in 1988 and republished in 2002, Stevie, a Biography of Stevie Smith by Jack Barbera and William McBrien, published by William Heinmann Ltd in 1985 and now out of print, Me Again, Uncollected Writings of Stevie Smith, published by Virago Press in 1981 and also out of print and In Search of Stevie Smith edited by Stanford Sternlicht and published in 1991 by Syracuse University Press, New York.
+To write this short biography I read Stevie Smith, a Critical Biography, by Frances Spalding, published by Faber in 1988 and republished in 2002, Stevie, a Biography of Stevie Smith by Jack Barbera and William McBrien, published by William Heinmann Ltd in 1985 and now out of print, Me Again, Uncollected Writings of Stevie Smith, published by Virago Press in 1981 and also out of print In Search of Stevie Smith edited by Stanford Sternlicht and published in 1991 by Syracuse University Press, New York.
 I also read Stevie's autobiographical novels, Novel on Yellow Paper, Over the Frontier and The Holiday.
-If you would like to order any of these books on line click on the Amazon UK Books Home Page

 Any comments, criticism, feedback?
 Send anE mail

-If you want to quote from this essay for course work or assignments you are welcome to do so as long as you attribute the work to Anne Bryan and this web site.
+If you want to quote from my work for essays or course work you are welcome to do so as long as you attribute the work to Anne Bryan and this web site.